mattmallencode/crm/README.md

 | invite_id | team_id |
 |:--:|:--:|
 | Primary Key, String |Integer|

 The invite_id consists of the email being invited, the team_id the invitation is for along with some strong pseudo random numbers for security.
 The team_id is the id of the team the user is being invited to.

-The team_id is unique to each team and auto increments from 0.
-The name is the the name decided by the team owner upon creation.
 ## Implementation
 ### Underlying Technologies
 The following details our team's technology stack and gives context to the implementation chapter i.e. please assume that all implementation details rely on the use of the relevant technologies listed here.